-You can find a mix of objects, decorative arts, houseware, jewelry, among others, and also regular products like shirts and postcards.
-But the most exciting pieces are the ones made of soapstone.
+You can find a mix of objects, decorative arts, houseware, jewelry, and apparently some regular products like shirts and postcards, which I didn’t see.
+But the most exciting pieces are the ones made of soapstone, for sure!

 The market is small and very colorful, you can see some of the artists working on the pieces right there, it’s cool to watch how they make the patterns.
-The market is the perfect place to visit before or after entering the St. Francis of Assisi Church, and also a great spot to buy a different souvenir.
+The Largo de Coimbra Arts Market is the perfect place to visit before or after entering the St. Francis of Assisi Church, and also a great spot to buy a different souvenir.